TheReverend403/KeyboardChatteringFix-Linux/README.md

 ## The existing solutions

-Apart from buying a new keyboard, there have been ways to deal with this problems using software methods.
+Apart from buying a new keyboard, there have been ways to deal with these problems using software methods.
 The idea is to filter keypresses that occur faster than a certain threshold.
 "Keyboard Chattering Fix v 0.0.1" is a tool I had been using on Windows for a long time, and these days you also have [Keyboard Chatter Blocker](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker),